Provable Compositional Generalization for Object-Centric Learning: Related work

 \section{Related work}

-\paragraph{Theoretical Analyses of Compositional Generalization} Several prior works have addressed identifiability and generalization theoretically but in isolation.
-For example, a number of results show how identifiability can be achieved through additional assumptions on the latent distribution~\citet{hyvarinen2016unsupervised, Hyvrinen2017NonlinearIO, hyvarinen2019nonlinear, khemakhem2020variational, khemakhem2020ice, shu2019weakly, locatello2020weakly, gresele2020incomplete, lachapelle2021disentanglement, klindt2020towards, Halva2021, von2021self, Liang2023CausalCA} or via structural assumptions on the generator function~\citep{gresele2021independent, horan2021when, moran2021identifiable, Buchholz2022FunctionCF,Zheng2022OnTI, Brady2023ProvablyLO}.
+\paragraph{Theoretical Analyses of Compositional Generalization} Prior works have addressed identifiability and generalization theoretically in isolation.
+For example, several results show how identifiability can be achieved through assumptions on the latent distribution~\citet{hyvarinen2016unsupervised, Hyvrinen2017NonlinearIO, hyvarinen2019nonlinear, khemakhem2020variational, khemakhem2020ice, shu2019weakly, locatello2020weakly, gresele2020incomplete, lachapelle2021disentanglement, klindt2020towards, Halva2021, von2021self, Liang2023CausalCA} or via structural assumptions on the generator function~\citep{gresele2021independent, horan2021when, moran2021identifiable, Buchholz2022FunctionCF,Zheng2022OnTI, Brady2023ProvablyLO}.
 However, none of these deal with generalization.
-On the other hand, frameworks for OOD generalization were recently proposed in the context of object-centric world models~\citep{zhao2022toward} and regression problems~\citep[\eg,][]{netanyahuLearningExtrapolateTransductive2023}, with latent variable formulations that closely resemble our work.
-In this context, OOD generalization was proven for inference models that are additive~\citep{dongFirstStepsUnderstanding2022} or are slot-wise functions composed with a known nonlinear function~\citep{wiedemer2023compositional}.
+On the other hand, frameworks for OOD generalization were proposed in the context of object-centric world models~\citep{zhao2022toward} and regression problems~\citep[\eg,][]{netanyahuLearningExtrapolateTransductive2023}, with latent variable formulations that closely resemble our work.
+In this context, OOD generalization was proven for additive models~\citep{dongFirstStepsUnderstanding2022} or slot-wise functions composed with a known nonlinearity~\citep{wiedemer2023compositional}.
 Yet, these results are formulated in a regression setting, which assumes the problem of identifiability is solved a priori.
-Concurrent work from~\citet{lachapelle2023additive} also jointly considers identifiability and generalization.
-Similar to our results, \citet{lachapelle2023additive} leverage additivity to achieve decoder generalization and also show that additivity is sufficient for identifiability under additional assumptions on the decoder.
-However, \citet{lachapelle2023additive} only focus on decoder generalization, while we show theoretically and empirically how to enforce that the encoder also generalizes OOD.
+Concurrent work from~\citet{lachapelle2023additive} also considers identifiability and generalization.
+Similar to us, they leverage additivity to achieve decoder generalization, but allow for more general latent supports.
+They also show that additivity is sufficient for identifiability under additional assumptions on the decoder.
+However, they only focus on decoder generalization, while we show theoretically and empirically how to enforce that the encoder also generalizes OOD.